-Oddly, the magic and transformative power of Ambergris in perfume lies not in the strength of its aroma or olfactory contribution.
+Oddly, the magic and transformative power of Ambergris in perfume lies not in the strength of its aroma or proportion of its presence in a blend.
 Liminal, as if anchored in the intangible interstices of scent and senses, it rounds out and pulls together a bouquet from underneath while adding depth, tenacity and a unique dimension to compositions by means of a mechanism that is not well understood.

 As an incense material

 Ambergris is traditionally burned as incense though the odor is not to everyone’s taste.
-Conversely, it can be blended into a compound incense directly or in the form of a tincture which will disperse through the material prior to the alcohol evaporating.
+Conversely, it can be blended into a compound incense when powdered or in the form of a tincture which will disperse through the material prior to the alcohol evaporating.